teamleaderleo/simple-email-filter/README.md

 python setup_token.py
 ```

 Follow the device code prompt to authenticate.
-This uploads your token cache to AWS Parameter Store.
+This uploads your token cache to AWS DynamoDB.

 ### 6. Deploy to Lambda